TestingDocs.com

 Create Accessor and Mutator methods

 Implement getters and setters for instance variables/attributes of your Java class.
-Eclipse will automatically create them for you with option:
+The Eclipse IDE will automatically create them for you with the option:

 Right-click >> Source >> Generate Getters and Setters.